 Unlike camera-based systems, lidar technology respects the privacy of citizens.
 All data is captured using sensors, so traffic information is anonymous, and citizens cannot be identified.
 Facial recognition capabilities can be used in camera-based systems leading to privacy concerns.

 Some methods of collecting traffic data are disruptive, and as a result they are expensive.
 Inductive loops need to be installed in the actual road so the cost of installation can be high.
 Additionally, it can be expensive to maintain this type of system.
 As motorists drive over the sensors, and winter conditions wreak havoc with the asphalt, inductive loops must be repaired and replaced often.
 On the other hand, lidar sensors are very easy and quick to install and little to no maintenance is required.
 They can be installed on a pole in as little as five minutes.

 With lidar sensors, only one sensor is required to count the road users travelling in any of the four directions.
 In order to get full coverage of an intersection, you will need to install many inductive loops, and this will take time and money.
 To get all four traffic directions, more than one camera will need to be installed.

 Ultimately, the goal for all traffic collection is to get accurate data that can be analyzed and used for planning and traffic optimization.
 The great news is that there are now solutions available that offer accurate data at a lower cost, respect the privacy of citizens and can collect data 24/7 in any kind of weather or lighting.
-For example, IndiGO is a traffic data platform that combines lidar and artificial intelligence to provide real-time traffic data and analytics.
-To learn more about IndiGO, visit Bluecity.ai
+For example, Bluecity iQ is a traffic data platform that combines lidar and artificial intelligence to provide real-time traffic data and analytics.
+To learn more, visit Bluecity.ai